+Heating and hot water

+Repair category 1

-Heating and hot water Repair category 2 Notes The central heating boiler is of an older design.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Notes The heating and hot water system are both assumed to function satisfactorily and that they have been properly serviced and maintained on a regular basis and that the boiler and flue were installed in accordance with the relevant regulations.
+Gas boilers, heaters, fires and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Checks are often carried out upon change of ownership and are recommended.